The-MAZZTer/DarkForces/README.md

 ## Usage

+You can use the live web version here: https://the-mazzter.github.io/DarkForcesSite/

+Or you can download and run on your PC.

 For Windows, extract the release ZIP file anywhere you want on disk, and run the Dark Forces Showcase EXE.

 For Linux, extract the TAR.GZ and run the .x86_64 binary file.

-For WebAssembly, throw the files up on a web server.
+For WebAssembly, if you want to reproduce the website version for some reason, throw the files up on a web server.
 The web server must support gzip decompression of GZ files (you can create your own build with that optiond isabled if it doens't; see Unity docs for more details).

 WebAssembly has extra directions included in a dialog that appears on start.